-Monday night brings another clash of Manchester United and Liverpool, and the only Irish player likely to make the match day squad for either team (Liverpool keeper Caoimhín Kelleher) will miss the game through injury (and likely would have taken a seat on the bench anyways).
+Sunday afternoon brings another clash of Liverpool and Manchester United, and the only Irish player likely to make the match day squad for either team - Liverpool keeper Caoimhín Kelleher - is likely to slot in on the bench.

 But when was the 'Ireland Derby' at its most Irish?